-To reduce static sparking and splashing, always remove the spray tip from the gun, and hold a metal part of the gun the side of a grounded metal pail when firmly to the side of a grounded metal pail when flushing.
+To reduce the risk of static sparking and splashing when flushing, always remove the spray tip from the gun, and hold a metal part of the gun firmly to the side of, and aimed into, a grounded metal pail.
+See Ref.
+A in Fig. 11.

-- Lower the pressure setting.
+- 6. Lower the pressure setting.
 Turn on the sprayer.
 Maintaining metal-to-metal contact, trigger the gun into the flushing pail.
 Slowly increase the sprayer pressure until the pump starts.
 Keep the gun triggered until the solvent flows freely from the gun.
 Circulate the solvent to thoroughly clean the sprayer.
 Release the gun trigger.
-Engage the gun trigger safety. - 7.
-Open the drain valve and circulate the solvent through the drain tube to thoroughly clean it.
+Lock the gun trigger safety. - 7.
+Open the drain valve and circulate the solvent through the drain hose to thoroughly clean it.
 Close the drain valve. - 8.
 Remove the suction hose from the pail.
-Disengage the gun trigger safety.
+Unlock the gun trigger safety.
 Trigger the gun and run the pump a few seconds to push air into the hose.
-Do not run the pump dry for more than 30 seconds to avoid damaging the pump packings!
-Relieve pressure. - 9.
+Do not run the pump dry for more than 30 seconds to avoid damaging the pump packings.
+Relieve the pressure. - 9.
 Remove and clean the inlet strainer.
-Wipe paint off the suction hose and drain tube. - 10.
-Refer to When To Flush, Step 1 again.
-Relieve pressure. - 11.
+Wipe paint off the suction hose and drain hose. - 10.
+Refer to When to Flush, Step 1 again.
+Relieve the pressure. - 11.
 Leave the drain valve open until you use the sprayer again.